Background

 - Every woman should be encouraged to be proactive when their plans about pregnancy change

-- A good strategy is to specifically acknowledge that this happens and provide encouragement to contact your practice before putting themselves at risk for an unplanned (and potentially at-risk) pregnancy.
+- Specifically acknowledge this happens and provide encouragement to contact your practice before putting themselves at risk for an unplanned (and potentially at-risk) pregnancy is a good strategy.

-- Every woman who does not desire to become pregnant in the next few weeks should be offered information about emergency contraception (EC) options, including emergency contraceptive pills and the copper IUD, as well as advance provision or information on how to access emergency contraception.
-For a nice resource guide on EC for health care providers and their patients go to http://ec.princeton.edu/emergency-contraception.html.
+- Every woman who does not desire to become pregnant in the next few weeks should be offered information about Plan B or other emergency contraception (EC) information.
+For a nice resource guide on EC for health care providers and their patients go to http://ec.princeton.edu/emergency-contraception.html

 - Choosing if and when to have a pregnancy or child is an important first decision that will help a woman achieve her goals of either avoiding a pregnancy or having a healthy pregnancy outcome.